Pulsar Helion Pro 2 XP50

 - Supplied in a Peli im2200 case

-No. This is thermal vision – it’s better than night vision.
 Night vision can only be used in the dark.
-A thermal camera can be used during both the day and night.
+A thermal camera can be used equally well during both the day and night.
 This one of the main differences between thermal imaging cameras and night vision cameras.

 With night vision, a camouflaged animal will still be hidden amongst its surroundings, whereas with thermal vision, they will glow and stand out from the foliage and any similar environmental cover.